NkamaWilliams/truthlie/README.md

 # 🎭 Truth or Lie

 A multiplayer social deduction game where players test their deception skills by submitting truths and lies.
-Others must guess which statement is true — and optionally, stake tokens on the outcome.
-Think: *Two Truths and a Lie*, powered by Web3.
+Others must guess which statement is true - and optionally, stake tokens on the outcome.
+Think: *Two Truths and a Lie*, powered by Solana.

-Built for fun, competition, and technical mastery.
+Built for fun, and technical mastery.

 ---